 We are overwhelmed by the sheer scale of the world’s problems.
 We need to find solutions and good ideas to solve big problems such as global warming.

 I get it.
 When I feel overwhelmed, I grab onto ideas as they float past.
 They carry me along for a while.
 Some really stand up to inquiry: Buddhist philosophy for example (although not its practice as a religion.)
 Others deflate the minute you prod them.

 With so many problems and so many solutions, we need to know how to prod ideas and test just how robust they are.

 As a journalist, one of the ways I test ideas is to trace them back to their source.
 The idea that depriving children of cuddles stemmed from the distortion of theories about preventing contagion among orphans.
 (I think.
 At least that is what I read!)
 Trace ideas back to their source to find out how they have been distorted in their transmission from one person to the next.

 Follow the money

-Who stands to profit from widespread acceptance of the idea you are questioning?
-What is their motivation in providing their advice and promulgating their expertise.
+Who stands to profit from the widespread acceptance of the idea you are questioning?
+What is their motivation in providing their advice and promulgating their expertise?
 The fact that someone might profit from an idea doesn’t degrade its value.
 It just puts it in context.
 And that context might lower or increase its value.